 Converse provides all members of its academic community the opportunity to present grievances for resolution.
-The college has established procedures for students, as well as faculty and staff, to register and resolve complaints.
+The University has established procedures for students, as well as faculty and staff, to register and resolve complaints.
 The Student Handbook outlines for students the procedures for filing grievances against faculty and staff; for reporting sexual harassment and sexual misconduct; and for pursuing Honor Board, Civitas Council, and alcohol and drug abuse cases.
-The Campus Life Office, located in the Montgomery Student Activities Center, can provide students copies of the Student Handbook and additional information about procedures.
+The Student Handbook is available to all students on My.Converse.edu.